- J.D., Boston University, 2008; Staff, American Journal of Law and Medicine

 - U.S. District Court for the Southern District of California

 Ms. Yip is an associate in the Intellectual Property and Business Trial Practice Groups in the firm's San Francisco and Palo Alto offices.

 Areas of Practice

-Ms. Yip focuses on intellectual property and commercial litigation, with experience in various types of complex litigation, including patent, trademark and copyright infringement disputes and false advertising and unfair competition class action litigation.
+Ms. Yip focuses on intellectual property and commercial litigation, with experience in various types of complex litigation, including patent, trademark and copyright infringement disputes and false advertising and unfair competition class action matters.
 Ms. Yip’s experience covers all major aspects of litigation, including summary judgment and other dispositive motions, taking and defending depositions, trial preparation, trial, post-trial proceedings, appeals, and enforcement of judgments.
+Her legal perspective is bolstered by her in-house experience gained during a year-long secondment to the finance arm of one of the world’s largest automakers, where she designed and implemented a new pipeline for handling electronic discovery.
 She has represented leading global businesses in the technology, automotive, finance, and retail industries.

 Before practicing law, Ms. Yip volunteered at Foundation for Human Rights Initiative in Kampala, Uganda, where she edited the book Towards Abolition of the Death Penalty in Uganda and advocated for death penalty reform.